Optimum Reconfigurable Intelligent Surface Selection for Wireless Networks: Numerical Results

 In Figs. \ref{Fig-6} and \ref{Fig-7}, we focus on the performance of the exp-law path-loss model.
-In Fig.~\ref{Fig-6}, we plot the outage probability curves versus SNR for $N=8$ and $N=32$ in Fig. \ref{Fig-6-1} and for $\lambda=0.1\text{ and } 2 $ [nodes/unit$^2$] in Fig. \ref{Fig-6-2}.
+In Fig.~\ref{Fig-6}, we plot the outage probability curves versus $\snr$ for $N=8$, $N=32$ and $N=128$ (i.e., see Fig. \ref{Fig-6-1}) and for $\lambda=0.1\text{ and } 2$ (i.e., see Fig. \ref{Fig-6-2}).
 Analytical curves obtained by \eqref{outage2opt} match with the simulations, thus validating the accuracy of \eqref{outage2opt}.
-For both $N=8 \text{ and } 32$, the optimum scheme outperforms the other three schemes, which is similar to observations in Fig. \ref{Fig-4}.
-However, the other three schemes perform differently than the behavior observed in Fig. \ref{Fig-4} for the power-law path-loss model.
+The optimum and {max-SNR-IC} schemes outperform the other schemes, which is similar to the observations in Fig. \ref{Fig-4}.
+However, the other schemes perform differently than the behavior observed in Fig. \ref{Fig-4} for the power-law path-loss model.
 Specifically, the mid-point scheme always has very close performance with the optimum scheme.
-For example, the optimum scheme can save around 10\% transmit power with respect to mid-point scheme to achieve $10^{-3}$ outage probability level.
-Min-min and min-max have the worst performance among these four schemes, where min-min starts to outperform min-max when SNR increases.
-In Fig. \ref{Fig-6-2}, we see a significant outage performance increase when the intensity increases and the performance gap among the four schemes increases with the intensity, as we observed in Fig. \ref{Fig-4-2}.
+For example, the optimum scheme can save around 10\% transmit power with respect to mid-point scheme to achieve the outage probability level of $10^{-3}$.
+Min-min and min-max have the worst performance among these four schemes, where min-min starts to outperform min-max when $\snr$ increases.
+In Fig. \ref{Fig-6-2}, we see a significant outage performance increase when the density increases and the performance gap among the different schemes increases with the density, as we observed in Fig. \ref{Fig-4-2}.
 In Fig. \ref{Fig-6-2}, we also see that the performance advantage achieved by the optimum scheme over the mid-point scheme is minor when the density $\lambda=0.1$.
-This means that the mid-point scheme is a good suboptimal selection scheme when the density is very small.
+This means that the mid-point scheme is a near suboptimum selection scheme when the density is very small.